assaff/msc-thesis/source/results.rst

 This usually involves an extended terminus in the unbound receptor.
 We have yet to investigate the meaning of this phenomenon.

-PeptiMap: toward an accurate predictor of peptide binding sites
+Toward accurate prediction of peptide binding sites
 ----------------------------------------------------------------

 Are hot-spots enough to predict the entire binding site?